-ART 132 Sculpture II 3
+ART 132 Sculpture II

 Students will be introduced to such media as: welded metal, wood, plaster, plastic, ceramics, and combined media.
+Prerequisite: ART 131 or permission of instructor

-ART 136 Ceramic Sculpture 3
+ART 136 Ceramic Sculpture

 An introductory studio course of basic instruction in creating sculptural artworks using clay as a medium.
 Students will work in both additive and subtractive methods.
 Emphasis will be placed on learning the elements of three-dimensional composition.
 Work may be fired and/or glazed.